anonlang/anonlang/raw-though-process/raw-notes-2017.md

     - A syntax that doesn't use 'shift-key' may be easier.
 - Need easy syntax to get arbitrary inputs

 Syntax for 'context' is maybe `/`.
 - This is familiar for people typing in file paths or web paths.
 Maybe too similar since it would be used slightly differently?
 Maybe close enough usability.
 - Key difference may be that `/place/time` would be the same context as `/time/place`.
   - What if `/game/game`?
 Same as `/game`?
 Allow the meta?
 Provide an error?
-  - Ex: `/place.usa/time.yesterday`, `/time.2016`, `/time.from.2016-01-01.to.2016-12-31`
+- Ex: `/place/usa/time.yesterday`, `/time.2016`, `/time.from.2016-01-01.to.2016-12-31`, `/time/2016`
+  - Maybe the `.` syntax here would be like calling a method/function/macro and maybe it would be expanded in the context or maybe it would just be used to narrow output (like a 'find').
+- If there was only one 'usa' context, then maybe shouldn't have to also type in the 'place' context for it to be understood.
+- If there were multiple 'doc' context, then maybe all types would be shown in some order (alphabetical, usage, time).
+- What type of data-structure for O(1) access to these different contexts?
+  - If data was copied in multiple places, then it would be easy.
+But, maybe a better way?
+Would also need to keep them all in sync.
+Hmm, maybe just a pointer copied in multiple places.